Kamzy Gunaratnam: Politics

 During an interview with Guardian journalist Lauren Razavi two months after she was elected, Gunaratnam described her political approach: "The only way we can move society forward is by disagreeing, discussing and coming up with new solutions to the problem we're facing.
 We need as many people as possible to be involved to realise the best solutions for our city and our country.
 In 10 or even 100 years, we have to be able to look at ourselves in the mirror and tell our children and grandchildren that we took these decisions and we're proud to have done what we've done."

 Gunaratnam is known for her work promoting ethnic, political and religious diversity.
 She is an advocate against online hate speech online hate speech, which she also herself has been exposed to.

 On 18 March 2023, she announced that she was resigning from her position in the Oslo Labour Party during the party's annual meeting.
 She cited a need for renewal within the leadership.
 At the same she expressed dissatisfaction with the leadership being predominantly white, using the term "blendahvit", which many regard as a racial slur, when describing the leadership.

+In September 2026, she was appointed Minister of Transport in Jonas Gahr Støre's government.